 Course Course Title/Category Credits

 HAW 102 Elementary Hawaiian II 4

-Diversification: Arts (DA), Humanities (DH), or Literatures (DL) (3 credits) - Hawaiian Studies A.A.
-3
+Diversification: Arts (DA), Humanities (DH), or Literatures (DL) (3 3

+credits) - Hawaiian Studies A.A.

-Diversification: Biological Sciences (DB) or Physical Sciences (DP) - Hawaiian Studies A.A.
-3
+Diversification: Biological Sciences (DB) or Physical Sciences (DP) - 3

+Hawaiian Studies A.A.

 Diversification: Laboratory (science) (DY) - Hawaiian Studies A.A.
 1

 Electives - Hawaiian Studies A.A.
 3-4

 Oral Communication - Hawaiian Studies A.A.
 3

-- 1. Diversification: Arts (DA), Humanities (DH), or Literatures (DL): A total of 9 credits are required and are recommended to be completed in semesters 2 and 3.
+- 1. Diversification: Arts (DA), Humanities (DH), or Literatures (DL): A total of 9 credits are required and are recommended to be completed in in semesters 2 and 3.
 Two of the three courses (6 credits) must be taken from different designations. - 2.
 Diversification: Biological Sciences (DB) or Physical Sciences (DP): Only 1 DB course and 1 DP course is required.
-If the DB course is taken in semester 2, the DP course should be completed in semester 4 or vice versa.
-BOT 130 or HWST 213 is recommended to fulfill the DB designation. - 3.
+If the DB course is taken in semester 2, the DP course should be completed in semester 4 or vice versa. - 3.
 Diversification: Laboratory (science) (DY): Only 1 credit of DY is required (may be completed in semester 2 or 4).
 BOT 130L is recommended.

 Course Course Title/Category Credits

-Diversification: Arts (DA), Humanities (DH), or Diversification: Arts (DA), Humanities (DH), or Literatures (DL) (6 6
+Diversification: Arts (DA), Humanities (DH), or Literatures (DL) (6 6

 credits) - Hawaiian Studies A.A.

 Electives - Hawaiian Studies A.A.
 3-4

 Foundations: Global and Multicultural Perspectives (FG): Any FGA, 3

 FGB, or FGC course

 Foundations: Quantitative Reasoning (FQ): Any FQ course 3

-- 1. Diversification: Arts (DA), Humanities (DH), or Literatures (DL): A total of 9 credits are required and are recommended to be completed in semesters 2 and 3.
+- 1. Diversification: Arts (DA), Humanities (DH), or Literatures (DL): A total of 9 credits are required and are recommended to be completed in in semesters 2 and 3.
 Two of the three courses (6 credits) must be taken from different designations. - 2.
 Foundations: Global and Multicultural Perspectives (FG): A total of 6 credits are required and are recommended to be completed in semesters 3 and 4.
 Any two courses with different FG designations are required.